Design Thinking Model: DART

 We, at SDTP (Society of Design Thinking Professionals), think that ‘Design’ is the psychological process that leads to the desired outputs; the agreements, disagreements, iterations, insights, discoveries, and analyses; in short, the focused chaos.

-It is where we, at SDTP, brought into light the three Design Thinking pillars that act as our core guiding principles to Design.
+It is where we, at SDTP, brought into light the three Design Thinking pillars that act as our core guiding principles for Design.

 • A finite set of Users (50 to 100)